 Always check the battery to see if it’s charged, has no leakage, and its charger is in good working condition.
 If the battery show signs of damage or corrosion, replace it immediately before the next power outage.

-6) 6.
-Have the Generator Inspected by a Professional Annually
+Have Your Standby Generator Inspected by a Professional Annually